f418me/f418me-mcp-server/README.md

     ```bash
     yarn install
     ```
-2. Set up your environment variables by copying `.env.example` to `.env` and adding your NWC connection string and any other required secrets (like Twilio credentials).
+2. Set up your environment variables by copying `.env.example` to `.env` and adding your NWC connection string and any other required secrets (like Twilio credentials):

-    ```
+    ```env
     NWC_CONNECTION_STRING="nostr+walletconnect://..."
     ACCOUNT_SID=
     AUTH_TOKEN=